MatthiasGu/coding-challenges/README.md

 It will take some time to update fully - I am trying to select the most interesting and challenging problems to put here.

-I use various languages - see below:
+I use various languages - though I tend to avoid Java for short exercises :)

 ## Java
 [Count primes](https://github.com/MatthiasGu/coding-challenges/blob/master/src/java/CountPrimes.java)